-Roughly 60% of the world population use the internet today, thus every company needs to have a social media presence online.
+Roughly 60% of the world population uses the internet today, thus every company needs to have a social media presence online.

 The primary social media handles are:

-There are few other platforms too but they aren’t as good as the one’s above.
+There are a few other platforms too but they aren’t as good as the ones above.
 If you feel the company does better on those platforms, feel free to use them.